xwmx/nb/README.md

 # show history for note titled "Example"
 nb history Example

+# show history for the notebook named "example"
+nb example:history

+# show the history for the note 12 in the notebook named "example"
+nb history example:12
 ```

 `nb history` uses `git log` by default and prefers